Instructor: Jenn Wortman Vaughan

 Crowdsourcing has the potential for major impact on the way we design machine learning and AI systems, but to unleash this potential we need more creative minds exploring novel ways to use it.
 Interested?
 Come to the tutorial or check out the material below.

 Here are my slides (minus animations) from NIPS.
-This is a big file.
-I will post the ACL slides closer to the ACL tutorial date.
+I will post the slides for ACL and KDD closer to the dates of those tutorials.

 Making Better Use of the Crowd is a survey/position paper/best practice guide that I wrote while preparing this tutorial for NIPS.
 Please feel free to share it broadly, use it in your class, or cite it as an unpublished note.
 Comments are welcome.